 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7100 and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ330 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7100 does not offer wifi capability.
+In contrast, the D7100 does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Nikon D7100 and the Panasonic FZ330?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D7100:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.

 - Better image quality: Scores substantially higher (45 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (4.9 bits more color depth).

 - More dynamic range: Captures a larger spectrum of light and dark details (2.7 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (3.7 stops ISO advantage).